tonethar/IGME-330-Master/notes/firebase-1.md

 ### III-D. Test `writeUserData()` and `set()`

 - Reload the browser, you should not see any errors in the console, has anything happened?
-- Go check your Realtime Database - you should see something like this - which means that you have successfully pushed data to the "cloud"!
+- Go check your Realtime Database - you should see something like this - which means that you have successfully put data into the "cloud"!

 <hr>